Mechanism Design with Aftermarkets: Cutoff Mechanisms (Job Market Paper)

 The Simple Economics of Optimal Persuasion (with Giorgio Martini)

-We study Bayesian Persuasion problems in which the Sender's preferences depend only on the posterior mean.
-In this environment, the economics of optimal persuasion are simple.
+We study Bayesian persuasion problems in which the Sender's preferences depend only on the mean of posterior beliefs.

-The Sender faces a consumer-like choice problem: given prices, she purchases posterior means using the prior distribution as her endowment.
+the Sender faces a consumer-like choice problem, purchasing posterior means using the prior distribution as her endowment.

 We propose a verification tool for optimality and characterize the structure of prices that support the optimal solution.